wellbehavedsoftware/wbs-backup/tar-filter/README.md

 to more efficiently deduplicate the file data, which is less likely to change than the metadata, in many cases.

+This also includes an implementation of zbackup's restore algorithm, which will be used to implement other useful features in the future.

 ## Wish list

-* Detect and store extended metadata, eg long filenames, at the end of the pack.
+* Detect and store extended metadata, eg long filenames, at the end of the pack
-* Checksums.
+* Checksums
-* Buffered reads and writes.
+* Buffered reads and writes
 * Try aligning all data on 64k boundaries, zbackup's default block size
+* Parallel zbackup restore
+* Random-access zbackup restore
+* Encrypted zbackup restore
+* Verify checksums during zbackup restore